-Nature: The potential impact of further clearing of the vegetation and construction of the
+Nature: The potential impact of further clearing of the vegetation and construction of the infrastructure on above and below ground heritage for the southern footprint (re-assessed on the visual evidence of surface heritage remains).

-i and the potential impact of future cleaning of the vegetation and construction of the

-infrastructure on above and below ground heritage for the southern footprint (re-assessed on

-the visual evidence of surface heritage remains).

 Without Mitigation With Mitigation

 Extent Local Local

 Duration Permanent Permanent

 Magnitude Minor Minor

 Probability Unlikely Unlikely

 Degree of confidence Medium-high Medium-high

 Significance Low Low

 Status Negative Neutral

 Reversibility No No

 Irreplaceable loss of No, but in some cases, yes No

 resources?

 Can impacts be mitigated?
 Yes

-Cumulative impacts: The cumulative impacts on above and below ground heritage will

-only increase if further residential developments are planned for adjoining areas.
+Cumulative impacts: The cumulative impacts on above and below ground heritage will only increase if further residential developments are planned for adjoining areas.

 Residual impacts: Long term to permanent